fr0st-iwnl/sh-toolbox/CONTRIBUTING.md

 - Write clear and concise code with appropriate comments where necessary.
 - Ensure your code is well-tested and doesn't break existing functionality.

-## Reporting Bugs
+## Bugs & Feature Requests

-If you encounter a bug, please help me fix it by following these steps:
+If you encounter a bug or have a feature request, please follow these steps:

-1. Check if the issue has already been reported by searching through the [Issues](https://github.com/fr0st-iwnl/sh-toolbox/issues).
+1. **Check if the issue or feature has already been reported/requested** by searching through the [Issues](https://github.com/fr0st-iwnl/sh-toolbox/issues).
-2. If not, open a new issue with a clear description of the problem and steps to reproduce it.
+2. **If not**, open a new issue with a clear description of the problem or the feature you'd like to see, and include steps to reproduce (for bugs).

-## Feature Requests

-If you have a suggestion for a new feature or improvement, please let me know by:

-1. Checking if a similar feature request has already been proposed in the [Issues](https://github.com/fr0st-iwnl/sh-toolbox/issues).
-2. If not, open a new issue with a detailed description of the feature.
+---

 - Thank you again for helping to improve the sh-toolbox project! 🎉